kamranbekirovyz/versionarte/README.md

 See the <a href="https://github.com/kamranbekirovyz/versionarte/tree/main/example">example</a> directory for a complete sample app.

-## 🖋️ JSON format
+## 🖋️ Configuration JSON

-For providing app's status and availability information, versionarte requires a specific JSON.
+For providing app's status and availability information, versionarte requires a specific JSON format.
 Whether you're using `RemoteConfigVersionarteProvider`, `RestfulVersionarteProvider`, or a custom `VersionarteProvider`, make sure to use this JSON format.

 💡 Information for all platforms in the JSON is not necessary: you can provide information for only one platform, or for two platforms, or for all three platforms.
 💡 While the app status is active, the `message` can be left empty or set to `null`.